Find out when and how you can access your super.

 You’ll find more details in our Departing Temporary Resident Claim factsheet.

-If you’ve permanently left the country, your super will be taxed at a special rate: you’ll pay no tax on the tax-free component, 38% on the taxable component and 47% for an untaxed element of a taxable component.
-From 1 July 2017 a new tax rate of 65 per cent applies to both the taxed and untaxed element if you were on a 417 (working holiday), 462 (work and holiday) or an associated bridging visa.
+If you’ve permanently left the country, your super will be taxed at a special rate: you’ll pay no tax on the tax-free component, 35% on the taxed element and 45% for an untaxed element of the taxable component.
+From 1 July 2017 a new tax rate of 65% applies to both the taxed and untaxed element of the taxable component if you were on a 417 (working holiday), 462 (work and holiday) or an associated bridging visa.

 We’ll deduct the tax (and send it to the ATO) before sending your funds to you.
 You won’t need to include the remaining lump sum payment in your tax return.